PolarisVortex/polarisvortex/README.md

 ## 🌟 About
 Welcome to **Polaris Vortex**, where we create **innovative apps and games**! 🎮📱
-Explore our latest creations on **Google Play, Amazon App Store, Huawei AppGallery,** and **Samsung Galaxy Store** today.
+Explore our latest creations on **Google Play, Amazon Appstore, Huawei AppGallery,** and **Samsung Galaxy Store** today.

 ---

 ## 📦 How to Download
-1️⃣ Click the **Google Play, Amazon, Huawei, or Samsung Galaxy Store** link above ☝️
+1️⃣ Click the **Google Play, Amazon Appstore, Huawei AppGallery, or Samsung Galaxy Store** link above ☝️
 2️⃣ Explore and choose any app
 3️⃣ Tap **Install** and start enjoying! 🚀